ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Collection Job Deletion

-The Collector can send a DELETE request to the collection job, which indicates to the Leader that it can abandon the collection job and discard all state related to it.
+The Collector can send a DELETE request to the collection job, which indicates to the Leader that it can abandon the collection job and discard state related to it.

+Aggregators MUST NOT delete information needed for replay or double collection checks ({{replay-protection}}).

 Collectors MUST authenticate their requests to Leaders using a scheme that meets the requirements in {{request-authentication}}.